-Trade and economic sanctions laws and regulations deal with country-specific restrictions or prohibitions administered by the U.S. Department of the Treasury's OFAC.
-These rules restrict trade, investment, and financial transactions with certain countries by US citizens and US companies, including branches outside of the United States and, in some instances, US-owned or controlled subsidiaries.
+Trade and economic sanctions laws and regulations deal with country-specific restrictions or prohibitions administered by the OFAC.
+These rules restrict trade, investment, and financial transactions as well as the provision of or receipt of services with certain countries by US persons and US companies, including branches outside of the United States and, in some instances, US-owned or controlled subsidiaries.

 Simply put, there are two main categories of OFAC sanctions.
-First, a short list of countries (and one region) are subject to comprehensive embargoes on the export and import of goods, technology, and services.
-These areas include Cuba, Iran, North Korea, Syria, and sanctioned regions of Ukraine including Crimea.
+First, a short list of countries and territories that are subject to comprehensive embargoes on all trade (imports and exports), investment, exchange of services (even when free), and any other form of activity or transaction.
+These areas include Cuba, Iran, North Korea, Syria, and sanctioned regions of Ukraine.
 In additional countries, the property of listed individuals and entities is "blocked," financial transaction are prohibited or restricted, or other restrictions exist on the export of products, technology, and services to certain listed individuals and entities.
-In these countries, there is no restriction on export to or import from these countries unless the parties involved are listed on a restricted parties list.^[17]
+In these countries, there is no restriction on export to or import from these countries unless the parties involved are listed on a restricted parties list.
+[17]